FaizanZaheerGit/Express-Typegoose-Boilerplate/README.md

 2. Mongoose Models created with heavily typed, Typegoose library
 3. Repository Pattern with abstract class
 4. Zod for validations
-5. basic auth flow , using encrypted JWT and passport
+5. Basic Auth Flow , using encrypted JWT and Passport
-6. email sending, SMS sending
+6. Email Sending, SMS Sending
-7. Event emitter publisher and subscriber pattern for optimization
+7. Event Emitter Publisher and Subscriber Pattern for Optimization
-8. Bull Queues with Redis for sending Emails and SMS
+8. Bull Queues with Redis for Sending Emails and SMS
-9. prettier and eslint setup
+9. Prettier and ESLint Setup
 10. Swagger API documentation
+11. Optimized Docker Build
-11. Graceful Shutdown
+12. Graceful Shutdown

 Before running the main project make sure that queue processors are running using :-
-1. npm | pnpm run start:email-bullq-worker
+1. npm run start:email-bullq-worker
-2. npm | pnpm start:sms-bullq-worker
+2. npm start:sms-bullq-worker

-For running this example run cmd on cli, npm | pnpm run start,
+For running this example run cmd on cli, npm run start,

-For running in development watch mode, run cmd on cli, npm | pnpm run start:dev
+For running in development watch mode, run cmd on cli, npm run start:dev

 <!-- Before running docker build or docker-compose up , make sure to run pnpm i to generate a pnpm-lock.yaml file -->